oarguido/DistETA_and_LLMReporting/README.md

-# DistETA-AIDI: Distributional ETA Analysis & LLM Reporting
+# DistETA: Distributional ETA Analysis & LLM Reporting

 This project provides a robust, two-part pipeline for analyzing time-based operational data and generating insightful, human-readable reports using Large Language Models (LLMs).
 It moves beyond simple averages to understand the full *distribution* of outcomes, identifying distinct, recurring operational patterns.